Felipe Ortega, The Clay Raven

 We first met Felipe several years ago in his hometown of La Madera, a tiny village nestled in the northern mountains of New Mexico.

-At his home studio, writer Deborah Busemeyer interviewed him for a Craftsmanship Quarterly article, “The Clay Conjurer.”
+At his home studio, writer Deborah Busemeyer interviewed him for a Craftsmanship Magazine article, “The Clay Conjurer.”
 Soon after spending time with Felipe, Deborah learned there was much more to this artisan than his pottery.

 Felipe was born December 23, 1951, the fifth son of eight children in the remote village of La Madera, where he was related to nearly half of its 150 inhabitants.
 La Madera is also where he died, three years after learning that he had prostate cancer.